A generalized family of transcendental functions with one dimensional Julia sets: Abstract

 \section{Abstract}

-A generalized family of non-polynomial entire functions is constructed, where the Hausdorff dimension and the packing dimension of the Julia sets are equal to $1$, there exist multiply connected wandering domains, and the dynamics can be completed described.
-For any $s\in(0,+\infty]$, there is a function taken from this family with the order of growth $s$.
-This is the first example, where the Julia set has packing dimension $1$, and arbitrarily positive or even infinite order of growth.
-This gives an answer to an open problem in \cite[Problem 4]{Bishop2018}.
+A generalized family of transcendental (non-polynomial entire) functions is constructed, where the Hausdorff dimension and the packing dimension of the Julia sets are equal to one.
+Further, there exist multiply connected wandering domains, the dynamics can be completed described, and for any $s\in(0,+\infty]$, there is a function taken from this family with the order of growth $s$.
+Baker proved that the Hausdorff dimension of the transcendental function is no less than one in 1975, the minimum value was obtained via an elegant construction by Bishop in 2018.
+The order of growth is zero in Bishop's construction, the family of functions here have arbitrarily positive or even infinite order of growth.